cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/6/2/5_-_Passthru.md

 title: Passthru Authentication
 meta: 2.4.0
 ---

-As of Cobbler 2.2.0, passthru authentication with Apache is no longer supported due to the fact that we have moved to a session/token based authentication and form-based login scheme with the new Web UI.
-Unfortunately, passthru authentication does not work with this method, so we now recommend using PAM or one of the other authentication schemes.
+Passthru authentication has been added back to Cobbler Web as of version 2.4.0.
+Passthru authentication allows you to setup your webserver to perform authentication and Cobbler Web will use the value of REMOTE_USER to determine authorization.
+Using this authentication module disables the normal web form authentication which was added in Cobbler Web 2.2.0.
+If you prefer to use web form authentication we recommend using PAM or one of the other authentication schemes.

+A common reason you might want to use Passthru authentication is to provide support for single sign on authentication like Kerberos.
+An example of setting this up can be found <a href="http://linux3.julienfamily.com/manuals/2.4.0/6/2/3_-_Kerberos.html">here.</a>